 JGU's cooperation programs with other research institutions and businesses contribute to the continuous strengthening of the university when it comes to its national and international competitiveness.
 Particularly close partnerships have long been maintained with the two Mainz-based institutes of the Max Planck Society – the Max Planck Institute for Chemistry and the Max Planck Institute for Polymer Research – that are located on the JGU campus.
 JGU's collaboration with the Max Planck Institute for Polymer Research and TU Kaiserslautern in the field of materials research resulted in the approval of the Materials Science in Mainz (MAINZ) Graduate School of Excellence in 2007 as well as a continuation of its financing in 2012.
-JGU also maintains close contacts with the Roman-Germanic Central Museum (RGZM) and the Mainz-based branch of the Leibniz Institute of European History (IEG).
+JGU also maintains close contacts with the Leibniz-Zentrum für Archäologie (LEIZA), the Leibniz Institute for Resilience Research (LIR), and the Leibniz Institute of European History (IEG).

 The restructuring of the Faculty of Biology at JGU involved the integration of the Institute of Molecular Biology (IMB), established on the JGU campus in 2011 and financed by the Boehringer Ingelheim Foundation.
 JGU also collaborates closely in the sector of the life sciences with its subsidiary, the Institut für Biotechnologie und Wirkstoff-Forschung (IBWF gGmbH).
 There are cooperation programs with the Fraunhofer IMM in Mainz and the Helmholtz Institute Mainz (HIM) for the fields of micro-system technologies and particle physics.
 In 2012, the cooperation between JGU, HIM and the GSI Helmholtzzentrum für Schwerionenforschung in Darmstadt led to the recognition of the PRISMA unit at JGU as a Cluster of Excellence, whose follow-up application PRISMA+ (Precision Physics, Fundamental Interactions and Structure of Matter) is being funded through Germany's Excellence Strategy program.